feynon/carlosbecker.com/content/post/2015-06-06-go-antibody.md

 city: Marechal Cândido Rondon
 ---

 Learning Go was in my TODO list for a while, and finally I did something about it.
-This post contains some thoughts about it…
+This post contains some thoughts about it...

 Before we start, I should familiarize you with antigen.

 [Antigen](http://github.com/zsh-users/antigen) is particularly slow.
 With the plugins I have, it takes an eternity to load.
 I saw an attempt to re-write Antigen in Haskell, but I always believed that Antigen does too much, so I decided that it would be a nice thing to play with.

-And I also wanted to learn Go… so… there it is: [Antibody](http://github.com/caarlos0/antibody)
+And I also wanted to learn Go... so... there it is: [Antibody](http://github.com/caarlos0/antibody)

 ## The "strange at first sight"